Zone: 4 to 9

 Attracts: A variety of small bees, bumblebees and syrphid flies.
 It also attracts butterflies.

-Notes: If you have dry sandy soil and lots of sunshine, then Coreopsis is an excellent plant.
 Threadleaf Coreopsis is a low maintenance plant that flowers all summer if deadheaded.
 It grows to about 15 inches high and forms a spreading clump that will eventually fill in the space that has been allocated to it.
+It is commonly available in many nurseries but this species of Coreopsis is introduced into Canada.

-Tall coreopsis (Coreopsis tripteris) grows over 8 ft. high.
+Tall coreopsis (Coreopsis tripteris) grows over 8 ft. high and is for larger beds.
 With its thick spray of flowers and its bamboo-like leaves, it can provide a fabulous backdrop to show off other perennials in August and September.
 It is far more impressive when planted in groups and it is the best species of Coreopsis to attract wildlife.
 It draws both butterflies and a wide variety of bees.
 The hollow stems can also be used to make bee houses.
 In part sun, it will definitely need support, which may be aided byplacing other quite tall plants in front of it.
 Choose a companion plant that flowers at the same time for best effect.
 In the photograph shown here, it has been planted behind Joe-Pye Weed.
-Great Blue Lobelia would be another good choice.
+Great Blue Lobelia and a white Phlox would also be a great choice.
+Tall coreopsis does need more water than C. lanceolata.
+A mesic soil is best.

-Coreopsis lanceolata and Coreopsis tripteris are both native to Ontario.
-The other species mentioned are native to other parts of N. America.
+Coreopsis lanceolata and C. tripteris are both native to Ontario.
 The former is a plant suitable for the middle of the border in regions with dry sandy soil while the latter prefers mesic soil conditions and is suitable for the back of the border.

 The pink varieties of this genus come from Coreopsis rosea which requires more water than other species.
 In Canada, this plant is only native to Nova Scotia.